salaback/orgpilot/CONTRIBUTING.md

 - `/resources/js/layouts` - Layout components including AppLayout
 - `/database/migrations` - Database migration files
 - `/routes` - API and web routes
+- `/docs` - Additional documentation files

 ## Frontend Architecture

+### Component Library

+OrgPilot uses a standardized component library to maintain consistency across the application.
+For detailed documentation on all available components, please refer to the [COMPONENTS.md](./COMPONENTS.md) file.
+When working on frontend features, you should use these existing components rather than creating new ones or implementing custom styles.

 ### Page Structure
 All page components should be wrapped in the `AppLayout` component: